Frequent Questions (FAQs) about CCR Consultations:

 CCR consultations are designed to move from issues to action.
 The Working Group meetings frame the discussions, introducing the issues at the beginning, and then, after the workshops, strategizing on next steps.
 At the Concluding Plenary, we adopt any new policy positions through resolutions and review key action items.

-Here's what some people liked best about past Consultations:
+Here's what some participants liked best about past Consultations:

 "My clients face these issues and it's important for me to hear from other workers about possible solutions."